Poinciana Woman: Legend

 Like other urban legends, the Poinciana Woman seems to have spread across Australia.
-An ABC article was written within a project called Curious Darwin where locals can ask questions for journalists to report on.
+An ABC article was written within a project called Curious Darwin, where locals can ask questions for journalists to report on.
 The article contains an interview with a Darwin local who claims to have photographed the ghost at East Point Reserve.
-One writer from the project tells the version of the Poinciana Woman being Aboriginal and that the men were soldiers.
-This version of the story is the most popular among the Darwin locals as it has ties with the Darwin Military museum which is in close proximity to the supposed location of the haunted Poinciana tree.
-Also the Northern Territory has the highest proportion of Aboriginals in Australia and in the past has had racist community attitudes.
+One writer from the project tells the version of the Poinciana Woman being Aboriginal and that the men who assaulted her were soldiers.
+This version of the story is the most popular among the Darwin locals, as it has ties with the Darwin Military museum which is in close proximity to the supposed location of the haunted Poinciana tree.
+The Northern Territory has the highest proportion of Aboriginals in Australia, and in the past has had racist community attitudes.

 There have been some articles written in the Northern Territory News of an Indigenous man claiming the Poinciana Woman has strong ties to the folklore of the local Larrakia people.
-A response article was then written by former Lord Mayor George Brown who confirmed that the Poinciana Woman was a story important to the Larrakia people.
+A response article was then written by former Lord Mayor George Brown, who confirmed that the Poinciana Woman was a story important to the Larrakia people.
 This is doubtful because there is a lack of sources containing information about the East Point Reserve being an important Larrakia site.
 Also, the Poinciana tree is an introduced species from Madagascar planted in the 1900s.

 Summoning

-To summon the legend it is said that one has to be at the right location on a moonless night and spin around three times while calling out her name.
-This form of evocation is similar to other urban legend summoning practices such as Bloody Mary and Hanako-san where some sort of action is repeated a number of times.
+To summon the Poinciana Woman, it is said that one has to be at the right location on a moonless night and spin around three times while calling out her name.
+This form of evocation is similar to other urban legend summoning practices such as Bloody Mary and Hanako-san, where some sort of action is repeated a number of times.
 A study by a PhD candidate at Durham University showed that people were attracted to stories with a survival threat and that they were likely to pass it on to another person.
-For these reasons the myth of the Poinciana Woman has gone viral within the community leading to many visiting the site.
+For these reasons the myth of the Poinciana Woman has gone viral within the community leading to many visiting the East Point site.

 Location

 The ghost of the Poinciana Woman is said to haunt the area of the East Point Reserve.
-This area, now a popular place for tourists and recreation, was fortified during World War II (1942-46) and was the site of naval and anti-aircraft guns which has now turned into the Darwin Military Museum.
+This area, now a popular place for tourists and recreation, was fortified during World War II and was the site of naval and anti-aircraft guns which has now turned into the Darwin Military Museum.
 Directly east of the museum is the supposed exact location of the Poinciana Woman where many Delonix regia (Royal poinciana) are growing.
 The tree is considered an invasive weed which grows on the southern edge of the remnant monsoon rain forest.
 This type of forest has the largest coverage in the Northern Territory and is under the protection of the government since it has a delicate ecosystem.
 Much of the rain forest was cleared for military purposes and there are now only small patches of this type of forestry in the area.